niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Digging

 Using a pickaxe, remove the ballast under the rail and around the ties for the liquid-tight tubing and controller stand.
+If needed, level the area where the controller will be installed at this time.

 ---